Coping With Injustice and Helplessness on the Mat

 I’m just going to be 100% honest with this post, dear fellow yogis: I am not in a good headspace of late.
 Dark times have come to my country, and quite frankly, I’m terrified.
 A million reassurances from my partner can’t convince me that I’m okay.
 He hasn’t always been with me, and while he’s had horrific experiences beyond my imagination, he hasn’t ever experienced what underlies my fear.

 My unshakable anxiety these days stems not only from the injustice I see occurring all around me.
 It arises from being utterly powerless to do anything about it.
 Without my partner’s help, I would not be safe from what’s happening.
-All I can do is watch the news in mute horror as people like me are overpowered, bound, silenced, shoved into vans, separated from everyone and everything that they have ever known, all the while knowing that, but for a few fortunate strokes of fate, it could be me.
+All I can do is watch the news in mute horror as people are overpowered, bound, silenced, shoved into vans, separated from everyone and everything that they have ever known, all the while knowing that, but for a few fortunate strokes of fate, it could be me.

 I won’t lie — the desire to drink my dark thoughts away has been a constant companion these past weeks and months.
 I can’t help but think that society at large